VEZY/PlantBiophysics.jl/docs/src/models/implement_a_model.md

 leaf::LeafModels{I,E,<:Fvcb,<:AbstractGsModel,S}
 ```

-is simply that the leaf argument must be a [`LeafModels`](@ref) with its third field being of type [`Fvcb`](@ref).
-This seems perfectly right because what we are talking about here is a function that implements the [`Fvcb`](@ref) model.
+...is simply that the leaf argument must be a [`LeafModels`](@ref) with its third field being of type [`Fvcb`](@ref).
+This seems perfectly right because what we are talking about here is a function that implements the [`Fvcb`](@ref) model for a `LeafModels`.
 Note again that the fourth field must be a subtype of [`AbstractGsModel`](@ref), hence a stomatal conductance model must be provided (whatever the model).
 This is because the `Fvcb` model couples the assimilation with the stomatal conductance, so we need to simulate the stomatal conductance too for the computation of the assimilation (this is made inside the function).

 Then we also have `I`, `E`, and `S` that are defined as `where {I,E,S}`.
 This means we expect something here, but we don't put any constraint on what it is.
 This is because we don't need explicitly a model for these processes (I: light interception, E: energy balance, S: status) to simulate the photosynthesis as soon as we have the values of some required input variables.